daniel100097/phpstorm-formatter-service/README.md

 - PhpStorm
 - the "live Plugins" Plugin for phpstorm
 - the following groovy script
-- a folder with the name formatter in the root of you project (see script)
+- a folder with the name formatter in the root of your project (see script)

 sry for the syntax etc, i developed this in phpstorm without syntax highlighting or formatting...